Back to courses

 • Intracorporeal anastomotic techniques

-• Transanal partial and full thikness local excisions
+• Transanal partial and full thickness local excisions

 • Transanal total Mesorectal Excision (taTME)